 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-The router is connected to at least two networks and decides which way to send each information packet based on its current understanding of the state of the networks it is connected to.
-A router is located at any gateway (where one network meets another), including each point-of-presence on the Internet.
+A router connects networks.
+Based on its current understanding of the state of the network it is connected to, a router acts as a dispatcher as it decides which way to send each information packet.
+A router is located at any gateway (where one network meets another), including each point-of-presence on the internet.
 A router is often included as part of a network switch.

-For home and business computer users who have high-speed Internet connections such as cable, satellite, or DSL, a router can act as a hardware firewall.
-This is true even if the home or business has only one computer.
-Many engineers believe that the use of a router provides better protection against hacking than a software firewall, because no computer Internet Protocol address are directly exposed to the Internet.
+An edge router is a device located at the boundary of a network that connects to other networks, wide area networks or the internet.
+For home and business computer users who have high-speed internet connections such as cable, satellite or DSL, a router can act as a hardware firewall.
+Many engineers believe that the use of a router provides better protection against hacking than a software firewall because no computer internet protocol addresses are directly exposed to the internet.
 This makes port scans (a technique for exploring weaknesses) essentially impossible.
-In addition, a router does not consume computer resources as a software firewall does.
-Commercially manufactured routers are easy to install, reasonably priced, and available for hard-wired or wireless networks.
+In addition, a router does not consume computer resources, which a software firewall does.
+Commercially manufactured routers are easy to install and are available for hard-wired or wireless networks.